subala-murthy/GildedRose/README.md

 ### Running this project

-- Checkout this project
+- Clone or Download Zip from   https://github.com/subala-murthy/GildedRose/edit/master
-- Import in Eclipse
+- Import the project in Eclipse
-- Run the Main.java under com.gildedrose.app.service package with the input file path as argument
+- Right click on Main.java under src/com.gildedrose.app.service package and setup 'Run Configuration' with the input file path as Program argument e-g D:/input.txt, Run the program
-e-g java Main D:/input.txt
+- To run the testsuit, Run the AllTest.java file under test/com.gildedrose.app as JUnit Test Suite